 There are 1 lb. bread machines, including Zojirushi models and Panasonic models – not necessarily available in USA or Canada.
 1.5 lb. machines were common; 2 lbs. is a common size; some are 2.5 or 3 lb.
 Some large and extra large machines have control settings (progams) or recipes for medium loaves.
 A 2 lb. or 2.5 lb. machine will bake a 1.5 lb. loaf.
 The ingredients for a 1.5 lb. loaf produce 75% of the dough in a 2 lb. recipe.
 The dough will only overflow the pan if overleavened.
 The machine will bake the dough in the normal bake programs.

 The ingredients, mixed and kneaded, form a ball.
 Dough has to be elastic to hold up as the dough ferments and rises.
 Elasticity is the reason that bread machine bake programs can’t produce the shapes and crust of country/artisan loaves.
 The dough for a loaf baked in the oven is shaped into a mass shorter and narrower than the pan.
 The dough ball is usually in the middle of the pan at the end of the knead.
 The dough flows as it rises; the dough ball slumps horizontally.
 The dough for medium and small loaves will reach the side walls, but not necessarily the ends by the end of the rise.
 The loaf will flow and rise or spring for the first 20 – 30 minutes of baking.
 A medium loaf should reach the ends, but may not push into the corners.
 Most bread machine recipes make dough viscous and extensible enough to flow in the bottom of the pan and rise reasonably uniformly.
 The dough will gather at one end of the pan.
 When a dough ball at one end of the pan fails to flow enough, the loaf rises more at that end and bakes into a sloping loaf in a bake program in a bread machine.
 It leads to loaves that slope along the top in a medium loaf.
-This effect occurs in all machines that have a base that is longer than it is wide.
-This effect is more pronounced with small loaves.
+This effect occurs in machines with rectangular and horizontal pans, and more pronounced with small loaves in horizontal pans.